 Please note: Due to the current situation with Covid 19 the BCS are offering remotely proctored online exams for all candidates.
 Once registered you will receive a confirmation email directly from the BCS within ten days.
 This email will reference a provisional exam location, date and time and should not be mistaken for a confirmed session.

 You will receive a further email from Questionmark (within 48 hours).
 It is at this stage that you will be provided access to the live calendar to enable you to schedule your exam session.

 ***Please note that due to the current high demand for online exams, there may be limited time slots available.
 If you are unable to book your preferred timeslot QuestionMark advise contacting them directly via their live online chat to discuss alternate dates***

-Please note, this course does not include the exam in the cost.
-To book the exam and take it at the end of your course, please book on code BAPEX with one of our team.
+This course does not include the exam in the cost for events before 5th October 2020.
+To book the exam and take it at the end of your course please book on code BAPEX with one of our team.

 Business Analysts are increasingly required to extend themselves beyond their traditional role of developing and maintaining IT systems.
 They need the capability to understand the business strategy, use proven techniques to analyse the business area, and identify changes to business processes needed to meet internal and external challenges.

 This course develops the skills needed to work with senior business and IT staff to analyse and model business activities.
 Delegates will learn how to investigate business problems, and how to identify and recommend appropriate creative solutions.
 At the end of the course delegates may sit an examination to attain the BCS Business Systems Development Certificate in Business Analysis Practice.

 Please note examination and residential costs are not included in the course fee.
 Delegates wishing to undertake the exam should also book on course 'Business Analysis Practice Examination': www.qa.com/BAPEX .
 Residential events are normally held in Bournemouth please check at time of booking.